slowernews/wisdom-tldr/README.md

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*

 > *'Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction.'*

+> *'I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
+It will always rise to the top.
+To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
+Free campus visits, free tuition, letters to the kids with high scores… You raise your hand and say, “Over here!”
+And the talent will come running, but that’s not true… [i]t’s not resilient and shiny… [t]alent is really, really fragile. -- Malcolm Gladwell'*

 HOWEVER, intelligence and talent are the most sensitive trigger points for envy.